Watering plants during a hot summer

 1. Are you gone for the weekend?
 The elho aqua care is the perfect solution for you.
 Fill the ball with water and stick it at a slight angle in the soil all the way under the roots of your indoor plants.
 The aqua care then releases water whenever necessary.
 This means that the plant will be neither too dry nor too wet.
 Depending on how thirsty your plant is, fill the bulb with water every few days.

-Theis your lifesaver when you are away for a few days.
+The aqua care is your lifesaver when you are away for a few days.

 2. Are you unsure about the amount of water you should give your indoor plants?
 The elho self-watering insert can be placed in one of your pots as an inner pot and ensures that your plants receive just the right amount of water.
 The water meter indicates when you need to refill the insert.